 Road map

-The I14Y Interoperability Platform is developed on the Confederation’s behalf by the Interoperability Office (IOS) in collaboration with the Federal Office of Information Technology, Systems and Telecommunication (FOITT).
-The range of functions is constantly being expanded.
+The I14Y Interoperability Platform is being developed on the Confederation’s behalf by the Federal Statistical Office (FSO) in collaboration with the Federal Office of Information Technology, Systems and Telecommunication (FOITT).
+The project phase runs until the end of 2026.
+After that, the FSO will take over the operation of I14Y.

 ⭐ Entries marked with a star are suggestions from the DVS BS+ project.